tirtha18/BetterMe/README.md

     Technologies: Vision Transformer, Python Pillow, API Ninja API
     Functionality: Uses visual search to identify food items and calculate their calorie content.

+6. Video Calling

+    ZegoCloud: Integrated to provide seamless video calling functionality.

+7. Payments

+    Stripe: Used to manage and process payments securely and efficiently.

+8. Community

+    Interactive Community: Developed a platform for users to connect with like-minded individuals and engage in discussions.

 Frontend

 React.js: Utilized for building a dynamic and responsive user interface.
 Tailwind CSS: Employed for designing a modern and visually appealing frontend.
  Backend
  Flask: Implemented for handling appointment booking and feed features.

-Video Calling

-    ZegoCloud: Integrated to provide seamless video calling functionality.

-Payments

-    Stripe: Used to manage and process payments securely and efficiently.

-Community

-    Interactive Community: Developed a platform for users to connect with like-minded individuals and engage in discussions.